joaopn/zotero_llm/README.md

 A simple, clean tool for analyzing and organizing your Zotero research library using local and remote Large Language Models.

+**Important**: by default, this tool uses full text analysis.
+Please make sure you are using a model with enough context length, and that you understand the potential costs if using a remote provider.
+Open-weights SOTA models from OpenRouter are recommended due to being significantly cheaper than OpenAI or Anthropic.

 ## Tasks

 - **LLM Summary** (`llm_summary`): Uses Zotero's web API to analyze a paper and write the summary to a note attached to the item.
 Adds a "llm_summary" tag to the item.
 Works on both individual items and entire collections.